-Traumatic brain injury complications common among US combat soldiersFebruary 6th, 2013 in Cardiology /
+Traumatic brain injury complications common among US combat soldiersFebruary 6, 2013 in Medicine & Health / Cardiology

 U.S. soldiers in combat often suffer constricted blood vessels and increased pressure in the brain—significant complications of traumatic brain injuries, according to research presented at the American Stroke Association's International Stroke Conference 2013.